kseth-official/crush-the-turtle/README.md

 # Crush the Turtle

-I created this animation of a turtle using WebGL, Javascript, and GLSL.
+I created this animation of a turtle as part of an assignment for CPSC 314 - Graphics Programming at UBC using WebGL, HTML, Javascript, and GLSL.
 The reference frame sketch can be viewed in Reference-Frame-Sketch.jpg.

 - underwater.js contains WebGL code.
 - underwater.html contains the shaders used.